STAGES OF ENGLISH LANGUAGE DEVELOPMENT

 Students at WIDA's "Developing" level typically:

 • Listening/Reading (Interpretive): Understand main ideas and some supporting details in oral or written English on a wider range of familiar and some unfamiliar academic topics, especially with some visual or graphic support.
-This is a long list item for testing.
 Can follow multi-step instructions.
 Vocabulary includes general and some specialized words.

 • Speaking/Writing (Expressive): Communicate using sentences and series of related sentences to express ideas, narrate, or explain.
 Can participate in academic discussions on familiar topics.
 Grammatical errors are still present and may occasionally impede understanding, but communication is generally clear.